 If AutoAdminLogon is enabled, be careful when running the NetWare Login utility from the icon in the NetWare (Common) group.
-When run as a standalone from the icon, the NetWare Login utility does not recognize that the workstation is running AutoAdminLogon.
+When run as a standalone utility from the icon, NetWare Login does not recognize that the workstation is running AutoAdminLogon.

-If your primary connection's password expires when running NetWare Login from the icon, you will be given the chance to synchronize all NetWare and NT passwords.
-Make sure that you do not synchronize the NT password, because NetWare Login does not update the Registry setting for AutoAdminLogon.
+If the primary connection's password expires when running NetWare Login from the icon, the user will be given the chance to synchronize all NetWare and NT passwords.
+Make sure that users do not synchronize the NT password, because NetWare Login does not update the Registry setting for AutoAdminLogon.